jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/mount/psm.rst

    You can skip this section if you have a full patient's cart since the PSMs are mounted on the SUJ.

-The da Vinci Classic PSMs are fairly easy to mount.
+The da Vinci :ref:`Classic PSMs <psm>` are fairly easy to mount.
 There are 4 holes at the base of the PSM black bar.
 The four holes form a 2" square (2 inches ~= 5.1 cm).
 If you want to mount the PSM in a rigid manner, you can simply drill and thread 4 holes in an 80-20 standard plate.

 .. figure:: /images/Classic/PSM/PSM-Classic-80-20-plate.jpeg
    :width: 400